Constant payoff in zero-sum stochastic games: Introduction

+A remarkable property, referred to as the \emph{constant payoff property} was proved by Sorin, Venel and Vigeral \cite{SVV10} in the framework of single decision-maker problems: for any sufficiently small $\lambda$ there exists an optimal strategy so that the expectation of the cumulated payoff $\sum_{m=1}^M \lambda(1-\lambda)^{m-1} g_m$ given $k_1=k$ is approximately equal to $(\sum_{m=1}^M\lambda(1-\lambda)^{m-1})v^*(k)$.
+Note that the positive weights $\la(1-\la)^{m-1}$ add up to $1$, so that $\sum_{m=1}^M \lambda(1-\lambda)^{m-1}$ represents the fraction of the game that has already been played at stage $M$.
+The constant payoff property holds as soon as the discounted value converges as the discount rate goes to $0$, and that the convergence is uniform in the state space.
+Further, it was conjectured that under similar conditions the constant payoff property should hold for any class of two-player zero-sum stochastic games that satisfy the same assumptions.
+As the discounted value of finite stochastic games converges, and the convergence is uniform (by finiteness), the conjecture directly applies to this class of games.

-Up to date, the constant payoff property is known to hold for \emph{absorbing games}, that is, the subset of stochastic games in which all states except one are absorbing.
-Sorin and Vigeral \cite{SV18} proved that, for finite absorbing games, the constant payoff property holds in the following stronger sense: any couple of asymptotically optimal strategies induces a constant payoff during the game.
-Beyond the finite framework, the authors established the constant payoff property for absorbing games with compact action sets and jointly continuous payoff and transition functions.
-Oliu-Barton \cite{OB17} established the same property for the splitting game, an auxiliary stochastic game with compact action sets and jointly continuous payoff and transition function that captures the information aspects of repeated games with incomplete information on both sides.
+The constant payoff property is not straightforward.
+Lehrer and Sorin \cite{LS93} provided a simple example of a Markov decision problem over a countable set of states where this property fails: when the decision-maker plays an optimal strategy, he gets a high payoff during the first half of the game, and a low payoff during the second half.
+However, it was known to hold for finite \emph{absorbing games}, a subset of stochastic games in which all states except one are absorbing.
+Beyond the finite framework, Sorin and Vigeral \cite{SV18} established the constant payoff property for absorbing games with compact action sets and jointly continuous payoff and transition functions.
+Oliu-Barton \cite{OB17} established the same property for the splitting game, a stochastic game with compact action sets and jointly continuous payoff and transition functions introduced by Sorin \cite{sorin02} to capture the information transmission in repeated games with incomplete information.
 Let us note that, in spite of their differences, absorbing games and games with incomplete information have in common that the dynamics of the game has an irreversible property, which is not present in stochastic games.\\